 Sometimes the executor of an estate does not do a very good job at administering the estate.
-How to sue a Florida personal representative of the estate is a question often asked by beneficiaries.
+How to sue an executor of the estate is a question we are often asked.

 In Florida, the executor of an estate is referred to under Florida law as the Personal Representative.
 To bring a lawsuit against the Personal Representative, the petitioner needs to file on time, have a winning case, and be able to prove the case.
-Here are some common issues with Personal Representatives and how to successfully sue the personal representative.
+Here are some common issues with Personal Representatives and how to successfully bring a lawsuit.

+This is the most common complaint that we hear.
 A simple estate should be administered in one year or less.
 In more complex estates, the estate administration could go on for many years.
 For example, if there are creditor claims, estate taxes to be paid, operating businesses held as assets of the estate, or litigation against a surviving spouse, the estate could easily go on for many years.
 If litigation results in appeals, the probate could last for five years or more.
-Read How Long Does Probate Take In Florida for more information.

-If, notwithstanding the complexity of the estate, you feel that the estate is taking too long to administer, you can sue the personal representative in the Florida probate estate to compel the personal representative to finish administration of the estate.
+If, notwithstanding the complexity of the estate, you feel that the estate is taking too long to administer, a lawsuit can be brought in the probate estate to compel the personal representative to finish administration of the estate.

 Typically, the lawsuit would be titled as a Motion to Compel Administration, or a Motion to Compel Winding Up of Probate Administration.
 In the motion, the facts of the administration would be set forth, with an explanation that the estate administration should have been completed with the exercise of normal due diligence.

 There are two potential types of issues – the Personal Representative is holding all or a portion of the inheritance for too long, or the Personal Representative is giving the inheritance to the wrong person.
-Neither is acceptable, and both can serve as a basis to sue the personal representative in the Florida probate.
+Neither is acceptable.

 If the Personal Representative has paid the inheritance to the wrong person, the remedy is file a lawsuit for Breach Of Fiduciary Duty, and to include within that an action against the person who improperly received the inheritance, such as a Petition to Return Assets.
 If successful, the person receiving the inheritance improperly would be forced to return the money.
 If that person cannot successfully be compelled to return the inheritance, the Personal Representative would be sued for the improper distribution.
 In addition, attorney fees would be sought against the Personal Representative, and possibly removal of the Personal Representative, if the conduct is egregious.

 Reasonable fees for a Personal Representative are allowed in Florida.
-An amount that is presumed reasonable is set forth in the Florida Probate Code.
+An is set forth in the Florida Probate Code.
 If the Personal Representative takes fees in excess of the reasonable amount, a successful challenge could be brought to return the excessive executor fee.
-Use the Florida Personal Representative Fees Calculator to determine if the fees in your case are reasonable, or if you may have a reason to sue the personal representative.

 There are many other issues that can arise.
 The Florida Probate Code sets forth the general rules of conduct and behavior about how executors are supposed to act.
 Section 733.609 sets forth the basic rule: